fizzed/tkrzw/README.md

 ## Native Libs

 Zip libraries must be installed for this version to run.
+You must also install libstdc++.

      sudo apt install zlib1g          # e.g. on ubuntu/debian
      sudo apk add zlib                # e.g. on alpine